 The trick with a short story, however, is that you have to tell the beginning while you’re telling the middle.

-Take a little break from your work – say a day or two just to shake off the cobwebs you garnered while writing your complete first draft and then when you feel ready, have a run through it and see what’s missing.
-Do you need shorter scenes?
+Take a little break from your work – say a day or two just to shake off the cobwebs you garnered while writing your complete first draft and then when you feel ready, have a run through and see what’s missing.
+Do you need shorter or longer scenes?
 More dialogue?
 Less?

 Now you need to fill in the blanks.
 You can flesh out your story and your settings and characters – but not too much, remember it’s supposed to be short.
-While you’re doing that, don’t forget to sprinkle your ‘beginning’ over the story adding just enough information for your readers to know about important things that have happened which relate to the story you’re telling; this will be your second draft.
+While you’re doing that, don’t forget to sprinkle your ‘beginning’ over the story adding just enough information for your readers to know about important things that have happened in relation to the story you’re telling; this will be your second draft.

 Go through your work with a fine-toothed comb, looking for spelling mistakes and grammatical errors.
 I find it best to use a printout and a red pen.
-Usually, for spelling and grammar, I make a note above the word that needs to be corrected.
+Usually, for spelling and grammar, I make a note ‘above’ the word that needs to be corrected.

 Finally, you’re ready to write your final draft.
 Type up all of the corrections and changes you’ve made and voila! – You have your short story, finished and polished to within an inch of its life.
-This last part usually takes me a little while longer than it should, because I actually type it all out again.
-I know, I know, why on earth would I torture myself with extra work?

 Until next time…